-Access to health facilities in the district is indicated in table 2.17.
+Access to health facilities is indicated in table 2.17.
 From Kwesi Komfo in the extreme south to Bunso towards the north and along the Accra-Kumasi road corridor are located a number of health facilities.
 This shows a fair geographical access to health services.
-The District Hospital at Kibi has been rehabilitated, while supply of drug has also improved significantly.
+The Municipal Hospital at Kibi has been rehabilitated, while supply of drug has also improved significantly.
 The Outreach clinics also make drugs available to the communities during their visits to the hinterlands

-In all, 91 nurses are in both district and sub-district levels providing health services to the people.
+In all, 91 nurses in sub-district levels providing health services to the people.
 Other professionals including one pharmacist, 7 dispensary officers and one laboratory technician are inadequate to effectively meet the health needs of the people.
 At least two more doctors, one pharmacist, two X’ ray and laboratory technicians, and about 100 nurses are required.

-Child immunisation rate is very high in the district.
+Child immunisation rate is very high .
 The percentage of children of under one year fully immunised is 96% compared with the national average of 78.0%.
 Table 2.18 provides details of the child immunisation since 2003.

 Expanded Programme of Immunisation